thejoshwolfe/yauzl/README.md

 This method of creating a zip file allows clients to implement their own back-end file system.
 For example, a client might translate read calls into network requests.

-The `reader` parameter must be of a type that is a subclass of the `RandomAccessReader` that implements the required methods.
+The `reader` parameter must be of a type that is a subclass of [RandomAccessReader](#class-randomaccessreader) that implements the required methods.
 The `totalSize` is a Number and indicates the total file size of the zip file.
 The parameters `options` and `callback` are the same as for `open()` above.